attogram/ollama-bash-lib/demos/thinking.generate.md

 thinking is on
 # <thinking>
-# The user asks: "list 10 things about bash, 1 per line".
-Simple request.
-Provide a list of ten items related to Bash, each on its own line.
-We can comply, no disallowed content.
-No policy issues.
+# User asks: "list 10 things about bash, 1 per line" They want a list of 10 things about bash.
+That's allowed.
+We comply.
+We need 10 items, each one per line.
+Provide plain text.

-We should answer with ten bullet points or just lines.
-Provide variety: features, history, usage, variables, etc.

-Let's produce answer.
+We must not mention policy.
+Just list.
 # </thinking>

-- Bash is the Bourne‑Again SHell, a POSIX‑compatible command‑line interpreter.
-- It is the default login shell on most Linux distributions and macOS (until macOS 12).
-- Bash supports command history, tab‑completion, and line editing via GNU Readline.
-- It provides powerful scripting capabilities, including functions, arrays, and arithmetic expansion.
-- Bash can execute shell scripts with the `.sh` extension, making automation easy.
-- It includes built‑in commands like `cd`, `echo`, `read`, and `source` for interactive use.
-- Bash allows redirection of input/output using `>`, `>>`, `<`, `|`, and `&>` operators.
-- It supports job control, enabling background execution with `&` and `Ctrl‑Z`/`fg`/`bg`.
-- Bash can customize its environment via the `~/.bashrc`, `~/.bash_profile`, and `~/.profile` files.
-- It is extensible with programmable completion and can run external commands and utilities seamlessly.
+1. Bash stands for "Bourne Again SHell" and is a command processor that typically runs in a text terminal.
+2. It interprets commands entered by the user or read from a script file, providing a powerful shell scripting language.
+3. Bash supports variable assignment, arithmetic operations, and string manipulation directly in the shell.
+4. It offers command substitution (`$(command)` or backticks `` `command` ``) to capture the output of a command into a variable or command argument.
+5. Bash includes pattern matching with globbing (`*`, `?`, `[]`) and extended globbing (enabled via `shopt -s extglob`).
+6. It has built‑in control structures such as `if`, `case`, `for`, `while`, and `until`, allowing complex conditional logic and loops.
+7. Bash supports functions, which can be defined and called within scripts or interactively.
+8. The `read` builtin lets Bash pause and wait for user input, optionally with a prompt or silent password entry.
+9. Bash can perform job control; it can run processes in the background (`&`) and bring them to the foreground with `fg`.
+10. The `trap` builtin can catch signals (e.g., `SIGINT`, `SIGTERM`) to execute cleanup code when a script or shell session exits or is interrupted.